top of page

 Your bio has one job: make people understand why they should care in 5 seconds or less.

-Read it with fresh eyes.
-Does it say what you DO or just what you are?
+Does it say what you do or just what you are?

 The most magnetic brands sound like real humans.